 In the United States, Valentine’s Day falls on February 14th.
-Since my half-Chinese children live in the United States, I try to coordinate our Chinese activities with American holidays to integrate our cultures so learning feels relevant.
-To celebrate Valentine’s Day, I created a free printable matching came which doubles as a lesson on family members.
-The printable can also be used as a coloring sheet.
+Since my half-Chinese children live in the United States, I try to integrate Chinese learning activities with American holidays to integrate our cultures.
+To celebrate Valentine’s Day, I created a free printable matching came which teaches family members in Chinese!
+The Chinese family names printable can also be used as a coloring sheet.
 In addition, you can print on colorful cardstock and decorate as a Valentine’s Day card for relatives.

 This post has Amazon affiliate links.
 Please see our disclosure policy for further details.